-This is what most of the East Coast of the Dead Sea looks like – it’s inaccessible.
+This is what most of the East Coast of the Dead Sea looks like – it’s inaccessible for bathing.

 We stayed at the Crowne Plaza Jordan Dead Sea Resort & Spa, but wouldn’t recommend it for couples.
 It’s a family-oriented hotel and therefore not really our cup of tea 😉 We hear the Kempinski Hotel Ishtar Dead Sea should be great, so rather opt for this hotel if you’re not travelling with children.

 At the Dead Sea there isn’t a lot to do except for floating in the incredible water, wearing mud masks and getting spa treatments.
 The water feels oily and soft and makes your skin feel like newborn.
 Just watch out to not get any water in your eyes (and don’t shave for at least 2-3 days before your visit!).

 We definitely could’ve stayed there longer than one night.
 With only one night here we only managed to get in the water twice – once in the evening at sunset and then another time before breakfast.
 The healing effect might take a little longer to appear as well…

-This is the reality of our beach at the Crowne Plaza – not the most calm experience unfortunately.
+This is the reality of our “beach” at the Crowne Plaza – not the most calm experience unfortunately.

 Good to know:

 The Crowne Plaza has a designated swimming area and you’re not allowed to enter the water outside of it.
 The hotel also has lifeguards on duty and also regulates the hours you’re allowed to enter the water.
 It’s for your own safety, we watched a couple of swimmers having trouble (like getting the water in their eyes or not managing to turn to their back again!).

 So it’s not as calm and quiet as you would imagine it to be.
-We had a better and calmer experience on the Western shore of the Dead Sea in Israel.
+We believe you can have a better and calmer experience in one of the other hotels here.